Nicolas-Francisco/Final-Reality/README.md

 triggers.
 However, if all the players die, then the enemy party wins, and the gameOver method triggers.

+- The game has 6 states in general: Start, Waiting, Selection, Turn, victory and GameOver.

+- In the Start state we only can start the game (going to the waiting state) if the player party is complete.
+This represents the "menu of creation" before the actual game.

+- In the Waiting-Selection and Turn states we have the actual game.
+It is a loop of these three events over and over until some party wins.
+Waiting state is the state where the game waits for the players to join the turns queue, Selection is a brief state in which we search for the next character to start its turn.
+Finally, the Turn state corresponds to the moment in which some character decides what to do (in this case, equip and attack).

+- In the Victory and Game Over state we have the end of the game.
+These states can only be accessed through the Turn state (the only moment in the game where somebody could die).

 Original Version Design
 ---